BinarySpritz/binaryspritz.github.io/_posts/2024-06-20-my-journey-for-100-days-of-swiftui.md

 1. Sets are incredible faster than array when you are looking for an item inside (`.contains(…)`) but they are not ordered and cannot contains duplicates
 2. When working with enums you don’t have to write every time `WeekDays` because the compiler is capable of understating it by the variable type.

+# Day 4
+In Swift, you can specify the type of a variable when you declare it.
+If you don’t do ii, the compiler will infer the type.
+Up to now, it hasn’t been necessary to specify the type, but in the feature it could come in handy.

+Moreover, with type specification you can declare a variable or a constant without initiating it.
+{% highlight swift %}
+let username: String
+print(username) // Constant ‘username’ used before initialized username = "jjocram" print(username)
+{% endhighlight %}

+Finally, another checkpoint/exercise is proposed.
+In this checkpoint you have to declare a list with some duplicate, a set from the list and print both their .count showing that the set doesn’t have the duplicates.

+{% highlight swift %}
+let anArray: [String] = ["Apple", "Orange", "Apple", "Pear"] let aSetFromAnArray: Set<String> = Set(anArray)
+print("anArray has \(anArray.count) elmennts of which \(aSetFromAnArray.count) are unique")
+{% endhighlight %}

+# Day 5
+Conditional statement are introduced. `if-then-else`, `switch`, and `... ? ... : ...`(ternary operator) can change the flow of your program.

+## Example with `if-else if-else`
+{% highlight swift %}
+enum Weather {
+    case sun, rain, wind, snow, unknown
+}

+let todaysWeather: Weather = .sun

+if todaysWeather == .sun {
+    print("Let's go to the park")
+} else if todaysWeather == .rain || todaysWeather == .snow {
+    print("Let's go to the mall")
+} else if todaysWeather == .wind {
+    print("Let's bring the kite with us")
+} else {
+    print("Something else")
+}
+{% endhighlight %}

+## Example with `switch-case`
+{% highlight swift %}
+enum Weather {
+    case sun, rain, wind, snow, unknown
+}

+let todaysWeather: Weather = .sun

+switch todaysWeather {
+case .sun:
+    print("Let's go to the park")
+case .rain, .snow:
+    print("Let's go to the mall")
+case .wind:
+    print("Let's bring the kite with us")
+default:
+    print("Something else")
+}
+{% endhighlight %}

+In addition to this simple example, the `switch-case` statement can be use with the pattern matching (we wrote an article about it for the Python programming language.
+[Check it out]({% post_url 2024-06-14-the-power-of-switch-case-in-python%})).

+Moreover, Swift has a `fallthrough` statement.
+When a `case` block ends with the `fallthrough` statement, the program will execute the following `case` even though the condition doesn't match.

+## Example with the ternary operator `... ? ... : ...`
+{% highlight swift %}
+let age = 18
+let canVote = age >= 18 ? true : false
+{% endhighlight %}

+You can read the ternary operator as `<condition> ? <value if condition is true> : <value if condition is false>`.